-Each Director is expected to attend all meetings of the Board, and the Committees upon which they serve and to come to such meetings fully prepared.
-The following table provides a summary of the Board and Board Committee meetings held during the twelve-month period ended January 31, 2022.
+Each Director is expected to attend all meetings of the Board, and the Committees upon which they serve, and to come to such meetings fully prepared.
+The following table provides a summary of the Board and Board Committee meetings held during the twelve-month period ended January 31, 2023.
 Each Director nominee's attendance record for such meetings, as applicable, is set forth starting on page 18 of this Circular in their respective biographies.
-Overall, the Directors attended 99% of applicable Board and Committee meetings in fiscal 2021.
+Overall, the Directors attended 97% of applicable Board and Committee meetings in fiscal 2022.

-Number of

-Type of Meeting Held Meetings Attendance
+Type of Meeting Held Number of Meetings Attendance

-Board of Directors 6 100%
+Board of Directors 4 98%

-Audit Committee 4 100%
+Audit Committee 4 95%

 Human Resources, Compensation and Pension

-Committee 5 100%
+Committee 4 95%

-Governance and Nominating Committee 4 95%
+Governance and Nominating Committee 5 97%